rails/rails/README.md

 ## Terminology

 A single Action Cable server can handle multiple connection instances.
-It has one connection instance per websocket connection.
-A single user may have multiple websockets open to your application if they use multiple browser tabs or devices.
+It has one connection instance per WebSocket connection.
+A single user may have multiple WebSockets open to your application if they use multiple browser tabs or devices.
-The client of a websocket connection is called the consumer.
+The client of a WebSocket connection is called the consumer.

 Each consumer can in turn subscribe to multiple cable channels.
 Each channel encapsulates a logical unit of work, similar to what a controller does in a regular MVC setup.
 For example, you could have a `ChatChannel` and a `AppearancesChannel`, and a consumer could be subscribed to either